Heal-All Flower – Selfheal Plant

 Heal-all likes both a sunny spot and light shade.
 This herb prefers moist and well-drained soil.

-If you want to try growing heal-all in your garden you can sow the seeds either in the fall or in the spring.
+If you want to try growing heal-all flowers in your garden you can sow the seeds either in the fall or in the spring.

 Heal-all is used in herbal medicine.